apollo

 Lisinopril is used to treat high blood pressure (hypertension) and reduce the risk of having a heart attack, stroke, or heart failure.

-Lisinopril belongs to the group of medicines called Angiotensin Converting Enzyme (ACE) Inhibitors that works by lowering the body’s production of substances that could increase the blood pressure.
-Lisinopril relaxes and widens the blood vessels making it easier for the heart to pump blood to all parts of the body.
+Lisinopril belongs to the group of medicines called Angiotensin Converting Enzyme (ACE) Inhibitors that work by lowering the body's production of substances that could increase the blood pressure.
+Lisinopril relaxes and widens the blood vessels, making it easier for the heart to pump blood to all parts of the body.
 This helps in lowering the blood pressure and the risk of having a heart attack or stroke.

-If you are diabetic you should monitor your blood glucose levels often especially in the first few weeks because Lisinopril can lower glucose/sugar levels in the blood.
+If you are diabetic, you should monitor your blood glucose levels often, especially in the first few weeks, because Lisinopril can lower glucose/sugar levels in the blood.
 However, please consult your doctor before taking Lisinopril if you are diabetic.

-Please do not stop taking Lisinopril without consulting your doctor on your own as it may lead to rise in blood pressure.
+Please do not stop taking Lisinopril without consulting your doctor on your own, as it may lead to a rise in blood pressure.
 Continue taking Lisinopril for as long as your doctor has prescribed it to you.
 Do not be reluctant to speak with your doctor if you experience any difficulty while taking Lisinopril.

 Lisinopril may cause nasal congestion due to dilation of vessels in the nasal mucosa.